Modern Languages and Literatures

 SPAN 334: Cine Español

 An interdisciplinary study of Spanish film, from multiple perspectives: artistic, historical, political, and socio-economic.
 This course will highlight the artistic achievements of Spanish filmmakers from several periods, including Luis Buñuel, Carlos Saura, and Pedro Almodovar.
 Readings will include essays on film history, the language of cinema, movie reviews, and interviews with directors.
 The course will scrutinize the links among cultural phenomena, socio-political events, and the art of filmmaking.
 Films will be treated as complex aesthetic objects whose language does not merely photograph socio-historical reality but transfigures it.
 The course will also consider Spain in its broadest Iberian sense and will include films in Catalan, Galician, and Portuguese.
 Classes will be based mainly on discussion interspersed with occasional lectures.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: LNAM 334, CINE 339